KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 - The player was briefly visible before the game was supposed to actually start
 - The player would suffer stage fright right before racing for the Hidden Beks [ISSUE #12](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/12)
 - The Sandpeople Storyteller had an incorrect soundset (reported by ebmar) [ISSUE #69](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/69)
+- The selection icon for the Garage Head's desk in the Vulkar base is positioned too low [ISSUE #60](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/60)
 - There is an inaccessible container in The One's compound
 - Two female Jedi in the Dantooine enclave stop walking after being talked to (Reported by ebmar) [ISSUE #31](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/31)
 - Two Sith archaeologists are female instead of male: [Male Sith Archaeologist Restoration 1.0](http://deadlystream.com/forum/files/file/1204-male-sith-archaeologist-restoration/)